devmrwor/react-hooks-props-basics/README.md

 }
 ```

-In the above, we see that when we render the `BlogContent` component, we also
-assign a value to 'articleText'.
+In the above, we see that when we render the `BlogContent` component, we also create a prop called `articleText` that we assign a value of "Dear Reader: Bjarne Stroustrup has the perfect lecture oration."
 This value is accessible from within the
 `BlogContent` component as `this.props.articleText`!
+To create props, we write them the same way as writting attributes for an HTM tag.
+But remember, this is JSX and not HTML!

 #### Expanding our Application